gbmhunter/NinjaCalc/README.md

 2. Run the installer and play (or work, right?)!
 3. NinjaCalc should automatically inform you if there is a new version available on start-up of the application.

-Installing a newer version of NinjaCalc should automatically overwrite the old one.
+Note: Installing a newer version of NinjaCalc should automatically overwrite the old one.

 # Developing

 1. Download/clone this repository into a folder on your computer.
+2. Make sure you have a 32-bit version of the JDK installed (must be at least JDK 8).
-2. Open the project in IntelliJ (`.idea/workspace.xml` file included in repo).
+3. Open the project in IntelliJ (`.idea/workspace.xml` file included in repo).
+4. In IntelliJ, open the project settings, and point the projects JDK to installed version on your computer.
-3. Develop!
+5. Develop!

 # Making Your Own Calculators